 Reporting an incident

-Many incidents can be addressed – and further or more serious problems prevented – through informal reporting and discussion of the incident with a student's Tutor or one of the College Discrimination and Harassment contacts (Dr Susan Larsen or Ms Tania Davies).
+Many incidents can be addressed – and further or more serious problems prevented – through informal reporting and discussion of the incident with a student's Tutor or one of the College Discrimination and Harassment contacts (Professor Susan Robertson or Ms Tania Davies).

 Informal approaches are not always suitable and any student considering an alternative resolution to a difficult situation is encouraged to consult with their Tutor or another trusted advisor before initiating a difficult conversation of this kind.
 Alternative or informal procedures are never required before proceeding to a formal report or disciplinary procedure.

 Wolfson students may report experiences of discrimination or harassment by other Wolfson students for investigation and potential disciplinary action by the College.
-In the first instance, students are encouraged to speak to their College Tutor, or one of the College Discrimination and Harassment contacts (Dr Susan Larsen or Ms Tania Davies) to initiate this process.
+In the first instance, students are encouraged to speak to their College Tutor, or one of the College Discrimination and Harassment contacts (Professor Susan Robertson or Ms Tania Davies) to initiate this process.

 In most cases, reports of harassment or discrimination will be handled through the College Policy on Harassment and Sexual Misconduct.
+Possible outcomes of complaints filed under this procedure include: mediation, alternative resolution (e.g. a conduct agreement), referral to the College Disciplinary Committee or dismissal.
 In other cases, a complaint of harassment or discrimination may be handled through the College's general disciplinary procedure, as set out in the College Rules of Behaviour.
+The principal difference between the two college policies is in their possible outcomes.
+The Policy on Harassment and Sexual Misconduct allows for alternative resolutions through mediation and/or a conduct agreement.
+The outcomes envisioned in the Rules of Behaviour (as indicated in points 2.3.6 and 2.4.18) are more conventionally disciplinary and can, for major breaches of the rules, have very serious consequences for the respondent.

 Reports of discrimination, harassment or sexual misconduct by a Wolfson College staff member should be reported through the College's General Complaints Procedure.
 Reports of sexual misconduct, by staff or students, will ordinarily be directed to the University's 'Report+Support' procedure, detailed below.